-VolkerFitzpatrick is a multi-disciplinary construction contractor operating in the United Kingdom.
+VolkerFitzpatrick Limited is a multi-disciplinary construction contractor operating in the United Kingdom.
 Health and Safety is a core value which will be set in context with all other business objectives, to ensure the health, safety and welfare of all VolkerFitzpatrick employees and others who may be affected by the company's activities.
 This statement of policy, and the organisation and arrangements for its implementation, has been prepared to comply with section 2(3) of the Health & Safety at Work etc. Act 1974.
+It also applies to WoollensBrook Homes Limited and the WoollensBrook Group Limited group of companies, which are under common management.
 Further arrangements for its implementation are detailed within VolkerFitzpatrick company processes, procedures, and site management plans.